-This is a big deal, as esophageal cancer has been the fastest-growing cancer in the U.S. and Europe since the mid-1970’s.
+Esophageal cancer has been the fastest-growing cancer in the U.S. and Europe since the mid-1970’s, and this is largely due to more and more people suffering from acid reflux.
 So, what happened in the mid-1970’s?
 Well, two things:

 Dr. Aviv is laser-focused on how diet and lifestyle affects the acid response, and he should know — he has personal experience.
 When he was at Columbia, he woke up in the middle of the night and couldn’t breathe.
 Eventually he realized that it was because of what he was eating.
 “You know, that 32 big ounce, Big Gulp of, I don’t know how many milligrams of caffeine were in this thing,” he says.
 “My diet was giving me symptoms and it took a long time because the science really wasn’t there.”

 Today, he asks all his patients detailed questions about their diets, and he recommends that if your doctor isn’t asking you these questions, you should volunteer the information — or better yet, bring in a food diary, including not only what you ate (and drank) but when.
 This latter part is important because if you’re lying down shortly after eating, you take away gravity, and acidic enzymes make their way up into your esophagus.
 By providing this information, Dr. Aviv says, “You’re giving your clinician the keys to a lot of these symptoms.”